zcaceres/capio-api/README.md

 To run tests, ```npm test``` from the directory that contains package.json

 ## Challenges and Opportunities for Improvement
-I've left *TODOs* throughout the codebase to show things that I could have done better and opportunities to improve this code in a future push.
+I've left *TODOs* throughout the codebase to show things that I could have done better and opportunities to improve this code in  the future.

 Here are a few:

 *Testing:*
 - Finish the test suite with enough time to do complete coverage.
-Specifically, must test Sequelize models more closely and check detailed responses from Capio and PostGres beyond status code.
+Specifically, I must test Sequelize models more closely and check responses in detail from Capio and PostGres not just their status code.
 - Testing revealed a design flaw in how I handled the response from Capio.
 I should have sent the user some indication that the request was still processing.
 Then, after the transcript came back, I could send them the text.
-- capioManager should be tested
+- capioManager and validation needs testing

 *Validation and Cleanup:*
-- Validation uses a hacky approach to ensure audio files are sent to the server.
+- Validation uses a hacky approach to ensure only audio files are sent to the server.
 Should check encoding rather than content header.
 - No file cleanup is done after audio upload.
 This is not scalable at all.

 *Error Handling:*
-- There are many edge cases and potential areas for error that are not yet well handled
+- There are many edge cases and potential areas for error that are not yet well-handled
 - In the event of an error or timeout while pinging Capio api, this program should retry the transcription several times before moving on
 - Users could send binary files using x-www-form-urlencoded.
 These are not handled at all but could make it easier for developers to ping the API without encoding as multipart form data